Canon 5D Mark II vs Panasonic G80

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark II or the Panasonic G80 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D Mark II:

 - More detail: Offers more megapixels (21 vs 15.8MP) with a 18% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (1.5 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.